Fokka-Engineering/libopenTIDAL/README.md

 ##### Dependencies
 openTIDAL uses libcURL for HTTP Requests.
 In modern systems curl is preinstalled (macOS, Windows 10 (1803 or later) and most Linux distributions).

-You need the development package on some Linux distributions.
+You'll need the development package on some Linux distributions.
+The libcurl header files are bundled with the xcode command line tools on macOS.

 On Debian & other APT-based Distros:
 ```